Aleph-Alpha/std/docs/v1/postgres.md

 - ctx: Context for the database operation
 - value: The struct to be saved

-Returns an error if the operation fails or nil on success.
+Returns a GORM error if the operation fails or nil on success.
+Use TranslateError\(\) to convert to standardized error types if needed.

 Example: